 Audit Committee.
 Each Audit Committee member is considered independent as defined by NYSE listing standards and applicable SEC rules.
 As part of its periodic review of Audit Committee matters, the Audit Committee has received updates on the relevant requirements of applicable SEC rules and the corporate governance listing standards of NYSE.
-The Audit Committee held 15 meetings in 2021.
+The Audit Committee held 11 meetings in 2022.

-The Audit Committee is responsible for the oversight of the quality and integrity of Glacier's financial statements, its compliance with legal and regulatory requirements, the qualifications and independence of its independent auditors, the performance of its internal audit function and independent auditors, and other significant financial matters.
+The Audit Committee is responsible for the oversight of the quality and integrity of Glacier's financial statements, its compliance with legal and regulatory requirements, the qualifications and independence of its independent auditors, the performance of its internal audit function and independent auditors, and other significant financial matters, and reporting any issues to the Board.
 In discharging its duties, the Audit Committee is expected to, among other authority and responsibilities:

-- have the sole authority to appoint, retain, compensate, oversee, evaluate and replace the independent auditors; - review and approve the engagement and related fees of the Company's independent auditors to perform audit and non-audit services; - meet independently with the Company's internal audit department, independent auditors, management, and the Board; - review the integrity of the Company's financial reporting process; - review the Company's financial reports and disclosures submitted to bank regulatory authorities; - establish reporting systems to the Audit Committee by each of management, the independent accountants and the internal auditors regarding any significant judgments made in management's preparation of the financial statements; - maintain procedures for the receipt, retention and treatment of complaints regarding financial matters; - review the Company's process for monitoring compliance with laws, regulations and its Code of Ethics for Senior Financial Officers; - review and approve all related person transactions within the scope of Item 404 of SEC Regulation S-K ; and - determine, in its capacity as a committee of the Board, the appropriate funding necessary to compensate any accounting firm engaged for the purpose of rendering or issuing an audit report or related work or performing other audit, review or attest services for the Company.
+- have the sole authority to select, compensate, oversee, and evaluate the independent auditors; - review and approve the engagement and related fees of the Company's independent auditors to perform audit and non-audit services; - review and discuss with management and the independent auditors the Company's annual audited financial statements and quarterly financial statements, including disclosures regarding management's analysis of the Company's financial results and condition; - oversee the Company's internal audit function and review and discuss with management and the independent auditor, as appropriate, the effectiveness of the Company's internal control over financial reporting and disclosure controls and procedures; - meet independently with the Company's internal audit department, independent auditors, and management;

+- review the Company's financial reports and disclosures submitted to bank regulatory authorities; - review significant issues and judgments regarding accounting principles, financial statement presentation and reporting, and the adequacy of the Company's internal control over financial reporting; - discuss the Company's major financial risk exposure and its practices, guidelines, policies and processes for risk assessment and risk management; - maintain procedures for the receipt, retention and treatment of complaints regarding financial matters; - review and approve all related person transactions within the scope of Item 404 of SEC Regulation S-K; and - have the authority to retain such outside counsel, experts, and other advisors as the Audit Committee may deem appropriate in its sole discretion, and to determine related fees and retention terms.

-Compensation Committee.
-Each Compensation Committee member is considered independent as defined by NYSE listing standards and applicable SEC rules.
-The Compensation Committee held six meetings in 2021.
-The Compensation Committee reviews the performance of the Company's CEO and other key employees and determines, approves, and reports to the Board on the elements of their compensation and long-term equity-based incentives.
-In determining the CEO's compensation, the Compensation Committee evaluates several performance factors including the Company's financial results and levels of compensation at peer financial institutions.
-A complete description of the executive compensation process applicable to 2021 is described under the section entitled "Compensation Discussion and Analysis."
+Compensation and Human Capital Committee.
+Each Compensation and Human Capital Committee member is considered independent as defined by NYSE listing standards and applicable SEC rules.
+The Compensation and Human Capital Committee held 7 meetings in 2022.
+The Compensation and Human Capital Committee reviews the performance of the Company's CEO and other key employees and determines, approves, and reports to the Board on the elements of their compensation and long-term equity-based incentives.
+In determining the CEO's compensation, the Compensation and Human Capital Committee evaluates several performance factors including the Company's financial results and levels of compensation at peer financial institutions.
+A complete description of the executive compensation process applicable to 2022 is described under the section entitled "Compensation Discussion and Analysis."

-In addition, among other authority and responsibilities, the Compensation Committee:
+In addition, among other authority and responsibilities, the Compensation and Human Capital Committee: